Squamish people: Language

 The Squamish language, or Sḵwx̱wú7mesh sníchim, is the ancestral language of the Squamish people.
 It is considered an important part of cultural revitalization.
 Although nearing language extinction, it is still used in ceremonies, events, and basic conversation among some.
 As the language is moribund, with no children learning it as a first language and all language speakers over the age of 65, much work is being done to preserve and revitalize it.
 The language is part the Coast Salish linguistic group, and most closely related to Sháshíshálh (Sechelt), and (Halkomelem) and Xwsa7km (Lhéchalosem).
 Many anthropologists and linguists have worked with Squamish people and their language including Franz Boas, Charles Hill-Tout, Homer Barnett, and Aert H. Kuipers.

 Since the late 19th century the language has had a history.
 Before contact, it was the prominent language of all the villages, along with the Chinook Jargon.
 Most children would learn Chinook as a first language because it was so basic, then Squamish language as they become older.
 After the spread of diseases which caused massive population drops and after colonizations of the territory, the language became a minority language in its own lands.
 When the Canadian government enforced an assimilationist policies regarding their culture and language, a residential school was set up in the village of Eslha7an with children coming from many Squamish villages, plus some Church officials sending children to another school in Sechelt.
 At the school, a home for many children 10 months out of the year, the children were forbidden to speak their Squamish language.
-This caused a deep resentment about speaking the language, and so the next generation grew up without any knowledge of their native-tongue.
+This caused a deep resentment about speaking the language, and so the next generation grew up without any knowledge of their native tongue.

 Over the years, English became the prominent language.
 Then during the 1960s, a great deal of documentation and work took place to help in the revitalization of the Squamish language.
 The BC Language Project of Randy Bouchard and Dorthy Kennedy undertook more documentation under the direction of these two main collaborators of this project.
 They devised the present writing system that is used for the language.
 Eventually a local elementary as well as a high school came to include Squamish language classes in place of the usual French language option.
 A children's school called Xwemelch'stn Estimxwataxw School, meaning Xwmelch'stn Littleones School, with grades kindergarten to 3, was built to assist in language immersion, with plans to expand it into a full immersion programmed school.

 Food and cuisine

-An elder, by the name of Sekwaliya, cooking salmon on open fire and cedar carved cooking sticks.
-Circa 1940.